christopherbeck/OCI-Rest-APIs-nodejs/README.md

     keyFingerprint : "a2:f4:45:ca:98"
     RESTversion : '/20160918',
     region : 'us-ashburn-1',
+    object_storage_name : 'abcde' // only needed for amazon S3 access
     privateKey : // the text of the PEM key, NOT the name of the file };
 ```